Surviving outdoors can be a big challenge for some people and you might not be an exception to the rule.

 Although many people wear paracord bracelets for fashion purposes, it is a handy tool to have in your possession most times as it can save your life while you are outdoors.

 If you should find yourself in a life and death scenario while camping in the wild, your paracord bracelet is a nice friend to call up on.
+For more camping hacks to help you survive in the wilds, see our earlier piece on this important topic.

 It is easy to carry around on your person because all you have to do is to wear it on your hand.
 It is a good habit to pick up when you wear a paracord bracelet to safe-guard your life while out in the wild.